-Schizotypal personality disorder is a psychiatric condition marked by disturbed thoughts and behavior, unusual beliefs and fears, and difficulty with forming and maintaining relationships.
+Schizotypal personality disorder is an ingrained pattern of thinking and behavior marked by unusual beliefs and fears, and difficulty with forming and maintaining relationships.

-Schizotypal personality disorder is a pattern of social and interpersonal difficulties that includes a sense of discomfort with close relationships, eccentric behavior, and unusual thoughts and perceptions of reality.
+People with schizotypal personality disorder are uncomfortable with close relationships and may exhibit eccentric behavior.
 Speech may include digressions, odd use of words or display "magical thinking," such as a belief in clairvoyance and bizarre fantasies.
-Patients usually experience distorted thinking, behave strangely, and avoid intimacy.
+Patients usually experience distorted thinking and avoid intimacy.
 They typically have few, if any, close friends, and feel nervous around strangers although they may marry and maintain jobs.
 The disorder, which may appear more frequently in males, surfaces by early adulthood and can exacerbate anxiety and depression.

 Schizotypal patients rarely initiate treatment for their disorder, tending to seek relief from depressive problems instead.
-Some people may be helped by antipsychotic medications, but therapy is preferable in many situations.
-Patients severely afflicted with the disorder may require hospitalization to provide therapy and improve socialization.
-Schizotypal personality disorder patients do not often demonstrate significant progress.
-Treatment should therefore help patients establish a satisfying solitary existence.
+Some people may be helped by antipsychotic medications, but therapy is preferable for most.
+Because the characteristics of this disorder cannot be fundamentally altered for those with moderate to extreme cases, therapy is often aimed at helping people with this disorder establish a satisfying solitary existence.

 Behavioral modification, a cognitive-behavioral treatment approach, can allow schizotypal personality disorder patients to remedy some of their bizarre thoughts and behaviors.
 Recognizing abnormalities by watching videotapes and meeting with a therapist to improve speech habits are two effective methods of treatment.